News

 2. What’s your first impression of USC and MCL?

-In spring 2016, MCL has a new Master’s student, Ahmet Ozbek.
-We welcomed him and had an interview with him.
+In summer 2016, MCL welcomes a new intern student, Weiqi Fang.
+We gave him a warm welcome and had a short interview with him.

 1. Could you briefly introduce yourself?
 (Previous research experience, project experience, research interest and expertise)